KaiserKarel/rekt/README.md

 # rekt
 Lack of requiring signed commits means you can get rekt.
+Always ensure you sign commits and set unsigned commits as unverified.